Dubuque native receives prestigious honor

-A Dubuque native received a prestigious honor today from Iowa Secretary of State Paul Pate.
+A Dubuque native received a prestigious honor on Monday from Iowa Secretary of State Paul Pate.

 Kenneth Quinn, retired president of World Food Prize Foundation and a former U.S. ambassador to Cambodia, received the National Association of Secretaries of State Medallion Award.